rodimvs/fluence-nfts/README.md

 This series of unique artworks represent the different values and skills brought to the Fluence communityby its members in a style that reflects the optimistic future of web3.

-The artworks could be cropped into a circular format or have text added for use as a POAP if desired.
+The artwork compositions support cropping into a circular format, or having text added for use as POAPs if desired.

-Below are thumbnial previews of each artwork.
+Below are thumbnail previews of each artwork.

 Full-size animated files provided in GIF and MP4 format can be found in their respective folders.